andreasklinger/klinger-io/README.md

 ## Techstack

 It is a markdown based blog developed with [React](https://reactjs.org/), [Next](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) and [TypeScript](https://www.typescriptlang.org/).
-It is still heavily based on a fork of https://github.com/andreasklinger/klinger-io.
+It started as a fork of https://github.com/andreasklinger/klinger-io.
+Thanks to @andreasklinger and @fabian-hiller for the foundation 🤩🔥

 To reduce the bundle size, we replace [React](https://reactjs.org/) with [Preact](https://preactjs.com/) in the production build.